-Brett lives in a low-income neighborhood close to Los Angeles and near a major roadway.
+Help Page EFFECT MODIFIERS - AIR POLLUTION, STRESS AND SOCIOECONOMICS Brett lives in a low-income neighborhood close to Los Angeles and near a major roadway.
 Children in relatively low-income families and exposed to traffic-related air pollution, such as in Brett's case, are at greater risk of frequent asthma symptoms.
 Importantly, they are at greater risk than children in the same neighborhood whose families are financially better off.
-(Meng et al., 2008, Shankardass et al., 2009, Clougherty et al., 2007) And, those with a lower income and people of color are much more likely to go to a school that has a heavily trafficked roadway next to it.
-Help Page Reunion Examples: Air pollution and socioeconomics

-meters of school
+Graphics used with permission

 (Green et al., EHP 2004)

-Examples: Air

-pollution and

-Link: National

-Environmental

-Health Tracking

-Program

-Asthma in

-California

-socioeconomics

 (Green et al., EHP 2004)